 Add a scarf or boots or other accessories if preferred.

-- Place all the hats in a small paper bag.
-Ask your child to reach in, without looking, to remove a hat and place it on the snowman, then find the matching mittens on the flannel board.
+Place all the hats in a small paper bag.
+Your child can reach in, without looking, to remove a hat and place it on the snowman, then find the matching mittens on the flannel board.

-- Mix-Up Game: Put all the mittens in a small paper bag.
+Put all the mittens in one paper bag.
 Put the hats in another bag.
 Each child draws two mittens from one bag and a hat from the other bag.
-Dress the snowman in the resulting colors..
+Dress the snowman in the resulting colors.

 Felt Snowmen from kid-friendly bloggers!

 Felt Snowman Toddler Activity from Frugal Fun for Boys and Girls

 Felt Olaf Snowman Craft from Living Life and Learning